The Cryptoterrestrial Hypothesis | A Real 2024 Paper, Not a Harvard Position, and the Authors Say It’s Probably False

-The source of these baffling objects and events, they suggest, might not be visitors from distant galaxies, but rather, an intelligent, non-human civilization that has been sharing Earth with us all along—what they’ve termed “Crypto-Earths.”
+The source of these baffling objects and events, they suggest, might not be visitors from distant galaxies, but rather, an intelligent, non-human civilization that has been sharing Earth with us all along, what researchers have termed the “cryptoterrestrial hypothesis.”

 This isn’t your typical sci-fi fodder.
 The hypothesis, while speculative, is rooted in a serious, multidisciplinary analysis of historical records, modern UAP data, and advances in evolutionary biology and archaeology.
 It challenges our deep-seated anthropocentrism, the idea that humans are the sole intelligent species on this planet.
-The Harvard team doesn’t claim to have proof, but they do argue that it would be unscientific to dismiss these possibilities simply because they’re unfamiliar.
+The authors don’t claim to have proof, but they do argue that it would be unscientific to dismiss these possibilities simply because they’re unfamiliar.

 1. The Secret Heirs of an Ancient, Pre-Human Civilization